hschwentner/hschwentner.io/docs/domain-driven-refactorings/tactical/split-active-record-into-aggregate-and-repository.md

 - Replace every call to a data access method of the active record with a a call to the corresponding method in the repository.
 - Remove data access methods from active record thus turning it into an aggregate/entity.

+Often, a follow-up step to this refactoring is to [split the repository into interface and implementation](split-repository-into-interface-and-implementation).

 ## Example(s)